jorelosorio/web-mercator-projection/README.md

 Install it using the following instructions https://imagemagick.org/script/download.php

+### Build the executable

+    go build .

+> The binary file depends on the `assets` folder to build the map, make sure to have it on the same directory.

 ## Licences and assets

 - `OpenStreetMap` data is licenced under the Open Data Commons Open Database Licence (ODbL). https://opendatacommons.org/licenses/odbl/1-0/